nickbauman/cljgae-template/README.md

     lein new cljgae-template <project name>

-Creates a new appengine project on disk under dir <project name> that should run on the latest GAE.
+Creates a new appengine project on disk under dir <project name> that should run on the latest GAE Java8 Runtime.
 It has a few routes with corresponding tests which show the usage of a few appengine APIs such as

 * Google Cloud Storage (via file upload test example)